How IndyCar’s Chip Ganassi Racing is handling the shutdown - MotorSportsTalk | NBC Sports

 IndyCar remains committed to running as complete a schedule as possible.
 That could mean more doubleheader weekends or adding a few races to the end of the schedule.
 None of that has been officially determined as IndyCar continues to review its options.

-O’Gara is confident that is there are five-, six- or seven-straight race weekends, the teams can meet the grueling schedule.
+O’Gara is confident that if there are five-, six- or seven-straight race weekends, the teams can meet the grueling schedule.

 What makes IndyCar different from NASCAR and its long stretch of races is teams have a limited number of cars.
 Each IndyCar “tub” is used on street courses, road courses, short ovals and superspeedways.
 Most teams have two cars per driver with an extra car or two in the shop for some of the bigger teams.